 4 elements of any plan for “how to get over a divorce”

-When thinking about how to get over a divorce, like most significant life changes this too involves lots of planning and “big-picture” thinking.
+When thinking about how to get over a divorce, like most significant life changes this involves lots of planning, understanding your financial position, and “big-picture” thinking.
 It also involves asking yourself some tough questions.
 Bear in mind that the answers may not be the same for everyone, but the broad questions will be.
 We’ve made it easy for you by breaking it down into the four areas of your life to take stock of and make a plan for.

 Safety is the number one concern and one of our most fundamental human needs.
 As mentioned elsewhere on our sites, family violence is an unfortunate reality for many families and leaving may not be so straightforward.

 - Are my children safe?